Andrew Jackson Poe: Career

-Artistic endeavors

 Although Poe painted the occasional still life, his primary focus was on landscapes.
 His work usually depicted scenes of Beaver County, Pennsylvania, and the adjoining Columbiana County, Ohio.
 He occasionally noted his artistic debt to other, better-known painters by signing his own name and date in addition to the name of the artist he was copying.
 Several of his pieces bear the names of German-born western Pennsylvania artist Emil Bott and H. Fisher, who may have been either calendar artist Hugh Fisher or his son, famed illustrator Harrison Fisher.
 All of his existing pieces are dated between 1905 and 1907.

-Death
+Death and legacy

-Poe died November 11, 1920, in Beaver County, probably at the Beaver County Home.
+Poe died November 11, 1920, in Beaver County while residing at the poorhouse.
+He was mentally ill when he died.
 He is buried in the Georgetown, Pennsylvania, cemetery.

+By or upon Poe's death on November 11, 1920, about forty Poe paintings, mostly oils, were in Nippert's possession.